mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 [In the word] *mahayana*, *maha* is “great”, *yana* is “vehicle”.
 In this book, *mahayana* is described [as] the essense of what is now, here, or the ultimate nature of what is here and now.
 Two meanings: one is what is the ultimate nature of what is here and now, and also the second meaning is “embracing”.
 So *maha* means the essence or ultimate nature of what is here, now, [and] that *maha* is to embrace all sentient beings.
 That is the meaning of *maha*.

 And the function of the *maha* is a kind of vehicle to carry all sentient beings; that’s why we say “vehicle”.
 So *Maha-yana*, *yana* means “vehicle”.
 So all sentient beings are carried on.
-So that is *mahayana*.
+That is *mahayana*.

 [...]